statch/gitbot/docs/legal.md

 ## Final
 Statch reserves the right to modify this Privacy Policy at any time without prior notice.
-The most current version of this Privacy Policy will be available at https://statch.org/legal.
+The most current version of this Privacy Policy will be available at https://statch.org/gitbot/legal.html.
-Please review this policy periodically, and especially before you provide any information.
+Please review this policy periodically.
 Your continued use of the Service after any changes or revisions to this Privacy Policy shall indicate your agreement with the terms of such revised Privacy Policy.

 **This Privacy Policy was last updated on March 18th, 2022**